sting8k/mcp-gateway/README.md

-# Super MCP Router
+# MCP Gateway

-A local MCP router that aggregates multiple MCPs into a single interface for Claude.
-No installation required - just use npx!
+A local MCP gateway that aggregates multiple MCP servers into a single interface for Claude.
+No installation required—just use `npx`.

 ## Overview

-Super MCP Router allows you to configure multiple MCP servers (both local stdio and hosted HTTP) and access them through a single unified interface with these meta-tools:
+MCP Gateway allows you to configure multiple MCP servers (both local stdio and hosted HTTP) and access them through a single unified interface with these meta-tools:

 - `list_tool_packages` - List available MCP packages and discover their capabilities
 - `list_tools` - List tools in a specific package with schemas and examples
 - `use_tool` - Execute a tool from any package
-- `get_help` - Get detailed guidance on using Super-MCP effectively
+- `get_help` - Get detailed guidance on using MCP Gateway effectively
 - `authenticate` - Start OAuth authentication for packages that require it
 - `health_check_all` - Check the operational status of all configured packages